Whisky Cask Club

 About Whisky Cask Club

-Singapore-based whisky cask investment specialist connecting discerning investors across Asia with carefully selected Scottish single malt whisky casks.
+Whisky Cask Club is a Singapore-based Scotch cask ownership specialist, connecting discerning collectors across Asia-Pacific with carefully selected Scottish single malt whisky casks from some of Scotland's finest distilleries.

 Our Approach